-(1) All locations utilized for the sale or storage of petroleum products regulated by Chapter 414.
-RSMo shall meet the requirements of the NFPA Manual No. 30 entitled Flammable and Combustible Liquids Code, 1987 Edition.
+- (1) All locations utilized for the sale or storage of petroleum products regulated by Chapter 414, RSMo shall meet the requirements of the National Fire Protection Association (NFPA) Manual No. 30 entitled Flammable and Combustible Liquids Code, 1996 Edition and NFPA 30A entitled Automotive and Marine Service Station Code, 1996 Edition which are incorporated herein by reference.
 Existing plants, storage, storage equipment, buildings, structures and installations for the storage, handling or use of flammable or combustible liquids at any location which is not in strict compliance with the terms of this code may be continued in use, provided these do not constitute a distinct hazard to life or property.
-When the director determines that continued use will constitute a distinct hazard to life and property, s/he shall notify the owner or operator and specify the reason in writing and shall order the correction, discontinuance or removal of same.

-(2) Should any portion of the 1987 Edition of NFPA Manual No. 30 be deemed unacceptable, rules will be promulgated within this chapter denoting and excepting those portions and adopting alternative provisions as deemed necessary by the director of the Department of Agriculture.

-(3) New construction and new installations or major modifications made to any location shall be in conformity with the provisions of the 1987 Edition of NFPA Manual No. 30 entitled Flammable and Combustible Liquids Code.

-(4) The director or his/her delegated representative shall have free access, at reasonable times, to any location utilized for the sale or storage of petroleum products regulated by Chapter 414, RSMo.
+When the director determines that continued use will constitute a distinct hazard to life and property, s/he shall notify the owner or operator and specify the reason in writing and shall order the correction, discontinuance or removal of - (2) Should any portion of the 1996 Edition of NFPA Manual No. 30 or NFPA Manual No. 30A be deemed unacceptable, rules will be promulgated within this chapter denoting and excepting those portions and adopting alternative provisions as deemed necessary by the director of the Department of Agriculture. - (3) New construction and new installations or major modifications made to any location shall be in conformity with the provisions of the 1996 Edition of NFPA Manual No. 30 entitled Flammable and Combustible Liquids Code and the 1996 Edition of NFPA 30A. - (4) The director or his/her delegated representative shall have free access, at reasonable times, to any location utilized for the sale or storage of petroleum products regulated by Chapter 414, RSMo.